 Week 40 Pregnancy: A Look Inside

-As we’ve done each week, let’s take a look inside at baby.
+As we’ve done each week in our Pregnancy Week-By-Week articles, let’s take a look inside at baby.
 The early weeks and months were packed with huge changes, new organs and systems, and exciting developments!
 In recent days, we haven’t had as much flashy news.
 However, it is definitely its own type of exciting to know that this week baby is gaining weight and polishing up those lungs for his first cries.

 How Big is Baby?

-At week 40 pregnancy — 38 weeks since he was conceived — baby is around an average weight of 7 2/3 pounds.
-He measures in at 14 3/4 to 15 1/4 inches from crown to rump, and 20 2/3 inches in total length (1).
+At week 40 of your pregnancy — 38 weeks since he was conceived — baby is around an average weight of 7 2/3 pounds.
+He measures in at around 14 3/4 to 15 1/4 inches from crown to rump, and 20 2/3 inches in total length (1).
 These are general numbers, of course, representing only the average size.
-In reality, your baby is probably anywhere between 6 and 9 pounds, and 18 to 20 inches long (2).
+In reality, your baby is probably anywhere between 6 and 9 pounds, and 18 to 21 inches long (2).